-- Distributions are taxable to you whether or not you reinvest these amounts in additional ETF Shares. - Distributions declared and recorded in December-if paid to you by the end of January-are taxable as if received in December. - Any income dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares.

-• Capital gains distributions can occur when the Fund sells assets at a gain.
-Income and capital gains distributions vary from month to month or year to year, as applicable, as a result of the Fund's (and underlying funds') investment and (currency hedging activities and cash flows), including those due to redemption activity by Fund shareholders.
+- Distributions are taxable to you whether or not you reinvest these amounts in additional ETF Shares. - Distributions declared and recorded in December-if paid to you by the end of January-are taxable as if received in December. - Any income dividend distribution or short-term capital gains distribution that you receive is taxable to you as ordinary income. - Any distribution of net long-term capital gains is taxable to you as long-term capital gains, no matter how long you have owned ETF Shares. - Income and capital gains distributions may vary considerably from month to month or year to year, as applicable, as a result of the Fund's normal investment activities and cash flows.

-• Capital gains distributions may occur if Vanguard makes changes that would impact the Fund directly or indirectly, including if Vanguard makes changes to the Fund's portfolio or to any other Vanguard fund or product that would involve the redemption of shares of the Fund and the related sale of the Fund's or an underlying Vanguard investments.
+• Capital gains distributions may occur if Vanguard makes changes that would impact the Fund directly or indirectly, including if Vanguard makes changes to the Fund's portfolio or to any other Vanguard fund or product that would involve the redemption of shares of the Fund and the related sale of the Fund's investments.

-• Your cost basis in the Fund will be decreased by the amount of any return of capital that you receive.
-This, in turn, will affect the amount of any capital gain or loss that you realize when selling your ETF Shares.

-• Return of capital distributions generally are not taxable to you until your cost basis has been reduced to zero.
+- Your cost basis in the Fund will be decreased by the amount of any return of capital that you receive.
+This, in turn, will affect the amount of any capital gain or loss that you realize when selling your ETF Shares. - Return of capital distributions generally are not taxable to you until your cost basis has been reduced to zero.
 If your cost basis is at zero, return of capital distributions will be treated as capital gains.